bird-house/pyramid-phoenix/docs/source/devguide/malleefowl.rst

 Malleefowl WPS Processes
 ========================

-Malleefowl is the server part of ClimDaPs for WPS web processing processes.
-ClimDaPs uses PyWPS as the default web processing server (There are alternatives like GeoServer, Cows, deegree, 52-North).
-The Malleefowl component contains the currently available processes for ClimDaPs.
+Malleefowl is the server part of Birdhouse for WPS web processing processes.
+Birdhouse uses PyWPS as the default web processing server (There are alternatives like GeoServer, Cows, deegree, 52-North).
+The Malleefowl component contains the currently available processes for Birdhouse.
 Malleefowl has also some Python classes to simplify the creation of new WPS processes and to define `source` and `worker` processes which are used by the `Wizard` component in Phoenix.
 The `Wizard` of Phoenix builds a workflow script with a `source` process